Pollak: Gorsuch Decision in LGBT Discrimination Case Shows Religious Freedom, LGBT Rights Coexist

 Gorsuch wrote that the Court ruled the way it did precisely because of the text of the statute: “Only the written word is the law, and all persons are entitled to its benefit,” he said.
 The statute prohibited discrimination based on sex, he said, and “it is impossible to discriminate against a person for being homosexual or transgender without discriminating against that individual based on sex. … homosexuality and transgender status are inextricably bound up with sex.”

 While it was true that Congress might not have conceived of sexuality or gender when drafting Title VII, Gorsuch added, it did not rule them out, and “when Congress chooses not to include any exceptions to a broad rule, courts apply the broad rule.”

 A dissent written by Justices Samuel Alito and Clarence Thomas accuses the Court of “legislating”; Justice Kavanaugh drew similar conclusions in a separate dissent, noting that Congress had debated the discrimination issue.

 There is room for disagreement in this case, which will likely affect relatively few people.
 Few employers, even those who are religious, care about employees’ private sexual lives.
 Likewise, the decision in Bostock probably would not apply to religious organizations; Gorsuch specifically addressed that issue.

-Having Gorsuch write the Bostock opinion was a way to show that, and to reassure Americans that we are big enough for our multifaceted, beautiful liberty.
+Having Gorsuch write the Bostock opinion was a way to show religious freedom still holds, and to reassure Americans we are big enough for our multifaceted, beautiful liberty.

 Read the opinion here.